|

 offer, and if it's accepted, closing on the home will usually occur within 30 to 60 days.

-sell HUD Homes.
+Finding a HUD broker is not difficult, especially since so many real estate brokers are happy to sell HUD Homes.
 All you need to do is to call a few brokers who work in the area you're

 interested in and you'll find someone willing and experienced.
 Some brokers specifically